SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 <a href="https://twitter.com/JuliaDavisNews/status/1661742464116604929"><img src="{{ site.baseurl }}/images/2023-05-25-tacitus-ukraine-twitter-1.jpg" width="550" height="679" alt="Davis @ Twitter: Dolgove fired" title="Davis @ Twitter: Dolgove fired" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

 Prigozhin, however, continues.

-(At least, until he ascends a tall building with op enable windows, in a fit of nostalgia for his boyhood defenestration lessons.
-That seems to be the way of things in modern Russia.)
+At least, until he ascends a tall building with openable windows, in a fit of nostalgia for his boyhood defenestration lessons.
+That seems to be the way of things in modern Russia.

 ---